 - 2.3.1 Local government pay levels have failed to keep up with inflation, particularly in recent years.
-Posts are You have been placed in the new-grading structure based on the evaluated score for theyour job.
+Posts are placed in the grading structure based on the evaluated score for the job.
 At certain times some types of jobs are very scarce either because of national shortages or high demand for certain skills.
 The consequence of this is recruitment and retention problems in the service.
-Therefore in exceptional In these circumstances market supplements can be paid in order to attract good candidates and retain excellent staff.
-This will be subject to the approval of the Council's Head of Paid Service in consultation with the HR & Payroll lead. - 2.3.2 Market supplements will be shown separately in the Contract of Employment and be subject to an annual review by Governance Management-Senior Leadership Team.
-Market supplements will be increased by the percentage increase agreed through the national pay award. - 2.3.3 The full criteria for payment of market supplements are set out in the Recruitment and Retention (Market Supplements) Procedure, which can be found on the Intranet (ERIC).
+Therefore in exceptional circumstances market supplements can be paid in order to attract good candidates and retain excellent staff.
+This will be subject to the approval of the Council's Head of Paid Service in consultation with the HR & Payroll lead. - 2.3.2 Market supplements will be shown separately in the Contract of Employment and be subject to an annual review by Senior Leadership Team.
+Market supplements will be increased by the percentage increase agreed through the national pay award.